wchorski/obsidian-developer/📁developer/Home Lab 🏠/Nextcloud.md

 ### connections
 - publicly face app with [Nginx](Nginx%20Proxy%20Manager.md#Publicly%20Facing%20App)
 - syncs pictures for [PhotoPrism](PhotoPrism.md) to read my every growing photo gallery
+- used as my calendar server
+- backup phone contacts

 ### installation
 1. note that I use an external drive.
 You must set up your other drive first.